AlexSD92/stack_react/README.md

 5. Install the following using 'npm install':
     - react-bootstrap
     - react-router-dom
+    - axios
 6. Create a Heroku account if you don't have one already.
 7. Click on Create new app.
 8. Give your app a name, choose your region and click create.
 9. Click on Deploy and click on 'Deploy Branch' at the bottom of the page after connecting to your GitHub account.
+10. Because the app was created using npm, it should already have all the dependencies it requires for a successful Heroku deployment.

 ##### Back End